 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-There have been no changes to the Company's approach to capital management during the year ended June 30, 2024.
+There have been no changes to the Company's approach to capital management during the six months ended December 31, 2024.
 The Company is not subject to externally imposed capital requirements.